Nyabinghi: Influence on Rastafari

 The term "Nyabinghi" may have reached Jamaica via an article written by the Italian journalist Frederico Philos.
 This article was first published in Italy in 1934 and then in the Jamaica Times in 1935.
 Philos claimed that there was a secret society across South Africa called the "Nya-Binghi" which was devoted to the message: "Death to all White Farmers."
 He also maintained that the Ethiopian Emperor Haile Selassie had been made head of this order in 1930 at a secret meeting held in Moscow, capital of the Soviet Union.
 Philos' article was designed as propaganda to rally support for European colonial attempts to suppress anti-colonial efforts on the African continent.
 In Jamaica, the article influenced early practitioners of Rastafari, a religion that had emerged in the 1930s devoting itself to Haile Selassie.
 On the island, the term "Nyabinghi" came to be used to describe a gathering of Rastas.

 By the 1950s, various Rasta drummers in Jamaica had developed a style of ritual music which they called "Nyabinghi drumming".
 It was influenced by various older Afro-Jamaican musical styles, including Burru drumming and the ritual drum styles found in religions such as Kumina and Revival Zion.
 The term "Nyabinghi" also came to be used to describe one of the oldest branches of Rastafari, known as the House of Nyabinghi.

-Among Rasta women, Queen Nyabinghi, as well as Empress Menen Asfaw, is often perceived as a symbol of women's agency to resist domination.
+Among Rasta women, Queen Nyabinghi, as well as Empress Menen Asfaw, is a symbol of women's agency to resist domination.